Agentic experiences in Microsoft Azure Cost Management

 Cost Simulator to make more informed decisions

-Cloud users who are mindful of their spending need clear visibility into pricing whenever purchasing or modifying services.
+As cloud users are mindful of their spending, this feature provides them with clear visibility into pricing whenever purchasing or modifying services.

 Previous iteration